of Nullarbor Roadhouse

 Nullarbor is a remote area and when traveling you can expect to

-pay high prices for fuel and food.
+pay high prices for accommodation, fuel and food.
 Make sure your vehicle is reliable

 before crossing the Nullarbor as mechanical repairs will be expensive